ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week6/index.md

   or course staff discussions you had in-person.
 Please do collaborate and give credit to your collaborators.

+Write a professional document that could be shared with a team that works on the language, or users of it, to introduce them to it.

 Submit a PDF containing this writeup to the `pa6-doc` assignment.
 Submit your code, including all tests, and **also including the same PDF in the root of the repository as design.pdf**, to the `pa6-code` assignment.
 This dual submission